canmom/vector/VECTOR-ch11.md

 As she reaches the console, the blasphemy of her actions becomes almost too much to bear.
 But Engineering requires a weighing of evils by its nature.
 NEMATODE promised to exonerate her of all wrongdoing, anything to sell the ruse and bring them closer to OPHANIM.
 Should this VECTOR cancer be left unchecked, the loss of one such town would be the least of the State's problems.
 It's already far too close to metastasis.

 So Cirrina does as she is bid.
 Eight crucibles, each one steadily transforming dead flesh into fresh, living metal.
 A reaction that must be carefully controlled, lest its waste products corrupt the output.
 A masterpiece of Engineering, a delicate balancing act.
-Her pride and joy.
+Her predecessor's pride and joy.

 And it comes apart all so easily.